 Talaroo Hot Springs

-Recent scientific work confirmed that the 65 million year old hot springs have substantial ecological, hydrological and geological significance.
-Rainfall from 20,000 years ago discharged from the springs as hot water then travelled down the super-heated rocks and pushed to the surface.
+The 65 million year old Hot Springs are rich in substantial ecological, hydrological and geological significance.
+Rainfall from 20,000 years ago discharged from the springs as hot water then travelled down the super-heated rocks and pushed through to the surface.

-The new tourism infrastructure is predicted to attract visitors to the region and will include:
+The infrastructure at Talaroo is predicted to help attract many more visitors to the region and includes:

-Up to 15 construction jobs and seven operational jobs
+Creation of approximately 15 construction jobs and 7 operational jobs